givemepower8/Phaser3Practices/docs/COC.md

 Priority list

-- Queen
+- Queen to level 60
+- Poison spell to level 3
+- Ice golem to level 3
 - Hog rider to level 9
-- Poison spell
-- Ice golem
 - Witch to level 5

 Maximize the troops